flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 - *Email addresses* - A list of email addresses to notify
 - *Snapshot age* - The number of days since the snapshot was created.
+- *Deregister Image* - If Yes, the snapshot will be deleted along with the images, and if No the snapshot will not be considered for deletion.
-- *Exclusion Tags* - list of tags that a snapshot can have to exclude it from the list.
+- *Exclusion Tags* - List of tags that a snapshot can have to exclude it from the list.

 ## Policy Actions